 |10 May||Cash at Bank||$750|||

 What About Income Tax?

-This of course varies across tax jurisdictions, but western countries tend to follow a similar approach.
-Generally, business tax payers have the choice of submitting tax records on a cash basis or accrual basis.
-And often these are based on certain income thresholds.
-So for example, because our rental business is very small we use the cash basis for our income tax reporting.
-So we report to the tax office the income less expenses we have received and paid respectively.
-Not whether the income or expenses have been incurred, but whether we have received the money or paid it out.
+Income tax, of course, varies across tax jurisdictions, but western countries tend to follow a similar approach.
+Generally, business taxpayers have the choice of submitting tax records on a cash basis or accrual basis.
+And often, these are based on certain income thresholds.
+So, for example, because our rental business is tiny, we use the cash basis for our income tax reporting.
+We report to the tax office the income we have received and expenses we have paid.

-Obviously the cash system is simpler and in the end its just timing differences.
-This means that the income and expenses eventually all get recorded, it’s just the timing of them under a cash or accrual system.
+The cash system is more straightforward, and in the end, it’s just timing differences.
+And by this, I mean that the income and expenses eventually all get recorded; it’s just when they are under a cash or accrual system.

-In this simple example we have ignored the issue of debtor default and how that would be treated.
-If this is something you would like written about please let us know.
-We hope you have found this article useful and have a better understanding of how income from accrued rent should be accounted.
+In this simple example, we have ignored debtor default and how you would treat that.
+If this is something you would like written about, please let us know.
+We hope you have found this article helpful and better understand how to account for income from accrued rent.